gizatt/convex_decomp_to_sdf/README.md

 The visualization utility requires Drake.

 # Usage
+To perform the conversion (here, on an example mesh with a 1000x downscaling):

 ```
 python generate_sdf_from_mesh.py test_data/bowl_6p25in.obj --scale 0.001 --preview
 ```

-If you have Drake installed, you can inspect the resulting SDF.
-Use the menu at the right to show/hide the visual and collision mesh components.
+If you have Drake installed, you can inspect the resulting SDF (use the menu at the right to show/hide the visual and collision mesh components):

 ```
 python inspect_sdf_in_meshcat.py test_data/bowl_6p25in.sdf